 Upon successful completion of the course, you will receive a certificate as proof of completion which can be presented for accreditation purposes.
 This can be provided to your registration body and enables automatic qualification to be featured on the eCOPE Directory.

-Nicole has specialised in perinatal mental health for over 25 years.
-During this time Nicole has overseen the implementation of national screening programs, guideline and resource development together with extensive training and development for health professionals and community leaders.
-Drawing on her research with consumers and family members, Nicole has also been responsible for the development and execution of national education and awareness campaigns including the most recent campaign – The Truth.
+Having specialised in perinatal mental health for over 25 years, Nicole has overseen the implementation of national screening programs (iCOPE), guideline and resource development together with extensive training and development for health professionals and community leaders.
+She has also been responsible for the development and execution of national education and awareness campaigns including the Ready to COPE app, and The Truth.

 Purchasing this course entitles access of content and certification by one person only.
 Sharing of content is in breach of the terms of sale.